benbaker76/crunch/README.md

 - Remove duplicate images
 - Caching to prevent redundant builds
 - Multi-image atlas when the sprites don't fit
-- Support for indexed png's
+- Support for indexed pngs'
 - Support for using palette file for indexed format (act, JASC, MS pal, GIMP, Paint.net and png)
+- Support for Aseprite format

 ## What does it do?